Close

 Step 1: Determine Your Visa Requirements

-Vatican City follows Italian visa regulations for entry.
+Vatican City is only accessible via Italy, and Schengen visa rules apply de facto.
 Identify whether you need a tourist, business, or special access visa based on your visit purpose.
-EU citizens require only valid identification, while non-EU visitors must obtain appropriate Schengen visas through Italian consulates.
+Vatican City maintains an open border with Italy and is treated as part of the Schengen Area, so EU citizens require only valid identification, while non-EU visitors must obtain appropriate Schengen visas through Italian consulates.
+Travelers either need a Schengen visa or, starting in late 2026, an ETIAS authorization.

 Step 2: Gather Required Documentation